 - 52.1 NBFCs shall only participate in CDS market as users.
 As users, they shall buy credit protection only to hedge their credit risk on corporate bonds they hold.
 They shall not sell protection and hence shall not enter into short positions in the CDS contracts.
-They shall exit their bought CDS positions by unwinding them with the original counterparty or by assigning them in favour of buyer of the underlying bond. - 52.2 Apart from complying with all the provisions above, NBFCs shall, as users, also ensure that the guidelines enclosed including operational requirements for CDS as provided in Annex XIV, are fulfilled by them.
+They shall exit their bought CDS positions by unwinding them with the original counterparty or by assigning them in favour of buyer of the underlying bond 28or by assigning the contract to any other eligible market participant through novation (only in case of events such as winding-up or mergers/ acquisitions). - 52.2 Apart from complying with all the provisions above, NBFCs shall, as users, also ensure that the guidelines enclosed including operational requirements for CDS as provided in Annex XIV, are fulfilled by them.